 Naruto Shippuuden used this for padding out the action sequences in the early episodes where they were still trying to make the events of one chapter last an entire episode.
 The one this editor remembers most was a 30-second slow zoom into someone's eye.

-Dragon Ball Z is rather notorious for this sort of thing.
-In fact, that might be the single biggest complaint against the series.
-The prime example of this would be the fight against Freeza on Planet Namek.
+The fight against Freeza on Planet Namek.
 Basically, the planet's core had been vaporized and was supposed to blow up in five minutes.
-Ten episodes and five real time minutes later, the damn thing finally goes kaput.
+Ten episodes and five real time minutes later, the planet finally goes kaput.

-Mercilessly parodied in Dragon Ball Abridged where Freeza keeps making estimates in the "five minutes" and lower range that never come true until Goku (an even bigger Idiot Hero than in the original) ends up flat out asking Freeza if he knows what a "minute" is.
+Parodied in Dragon Ball Z Abridged where Freeza keeps making estimates in the "five minutes" and lower range that never come true until Goku (an even bigger Idiot Hero than in the original) ends up flat out asking Freeza if he knows what a "minute" is.

 There were loooong periods in Transformers Armada where nothing happened whatsoever.
 There were also shorter pauses in conversation where it really didn't make sense.
 Trust me, Lull Destruction would be an improvement.
 It's far from DBZ class, though.